Elgiii/pastaria/README.md

-# This is a student projekt for human compter interaction called "pastaria"
+# This is a student projekt for human computer interaction called "pastaria"
 #